MikeSchulze/gdUnit4/_advanced_testing/tools.md

 ```

-### clean_temp_dir
+## clean_temp_dir()
-Deletes the temporary directory.

-Is called automatically after each execution of the test suite.
+Deletes the temporary directory created by **create_temp_dir()**.
+This function is called automatically after each execution of the test suite to ensure that the temporary directory is clean and ready for the next test suite.

 {% tabs tools-clean_temp_dir %}
 {% tab tools-clean_temp_dir GdScript %}